 Guitar hum does not always stay constant.

-Many builders notice that background noise changes when they move, rotate the guitar,
+changes when they move, rotate the guitar,

-or play in different rooms.
 This behavior often feels unpredictable at first.

-This page explains why guitar hum changes with position and environment, focusing on how
+why guitar hum changes with position

-external factors influence pickup noise rather than internal wiring or component problems.
+external factors influence pickup noise rather

-How Environment Affects Pickup Noise
+Environment Affects Hum

-Electric guitar pickups respond not only to string vibration but also to electromagnetic fields
+Electric guitar pickups respond not only to string

 in the surrounding space.